« A Day in Court 2 (Personal) | Main | Lessons from State Court (Personal) »

 The picture of Anslinger that emerges is one of an insecure mediocrity whose greatest skill was bureaucratic infighting and greatest concern was the protection of his bureau.
 The main emphasis within the FBN was on “making cases” (gaining key convictions) despite the limited budgets and scarce manpower necessitated by the Great Depression.
 After World War Two, as it gradually became clear that "narcotics" enforcement would play second fiddle to the CIA's mission, it seems that FBN agents eventually accepted that need, even as they chafed at having to honor it.
 Ironically, Nixon's drug war, declared after Anslinger's departure and shortly before his death in 1975, would lead to creation of the DEA, the FBN's most obvious successor agency,

-Then we come to the present incumbent, whose administration has set new records for incompetence and dishonesty in its zeal to prove Dubya is more forceful than daddy.
-The really sad part is that this admittedly inflammatory rant is far more accurate than alternative and more widely believed scenarios because it's based on data collected systematically from drug users.
-Even sadder is that it's data that's been readily available in California to anyone willing to ask the right questions for at least seven years.
+rant is far more accurate than the alternative, and more widely believed, scenarios because it's based on actual data from drug users.
+Even worse, that data has been readily available in California to anyone willing to ask the right questions for the past seven years.

 Thus several big dots are still there to be connected.